davecoll3/speak-ev/README.md

                 return redirect(url_for("sign_up"))
   ```

-  This is important as the 'username' value is refrenced in the 'terms' collection, when a user creates a new term, their username is recorded and stored as the value for the "created_by" key.
-Additionally, the value of the '_id' key in the 'users' collection is refrenced in the 'terms' collection as a value for the 'dislike' and 'like' keys; the users_id is added and removed, from the relevant array, as users like and dislike term definitions in the dictionary, as shown by the like code snippet below.
+  This is important as the 'username' value is referenced in the 'terms' collection, when a user creates a new term, their username is recorded and stored as the value for the "created_by" key.
+Additionally, the value of the '_id' key in the 'users' collection is referenced in the 'terms' collection as a value for the 'dislike' and 'like' keys; the users_id is added and removed, from the relevant array, as users like and dislike term definitions in the dictionary, as shown by the like code snippet below.

   ```
     # like a term definition